HaojiaWu/CellScopes.jl/README.md

 ```

 ### 1.2.
 Install CellScopes and dependencies
-To install all of the necessary dependencies, run the following command line in Julia.
+To install all of the necessary dependencies, run the following command line ```in Julia```.
 Note that this will not install the unregisterd package ```Leiden.jl```, which you may need to install manually from the GitHub repository first.

 ```julia
 using Pkg;